duartegroup/autodE/doc/install.rst

 .. note::
-    Windows is not currently supported
+    Windows is not currently supported, but *should* be fine in Windows Subsystem for Linux (`WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_)

 ******